-There can be no assurance that we will maintain or regain compliance with the requirements for listing our common stock on the NASDAQ Global Market, that our common stock would be eligible for transfer to the NASDAQ Capital Market and remain in compliance with the requirements for listing on that market or that we would be granted a hearing.
-Delisting from NASDAQ could adversely affect our ability to raise additional financing through the public or private sale of equity securities, would significantly affect the ability of investors to trade our securities and would negatively affect the value and liquidity of our common stock.
+In the past we have received written notifications from Nasdaq informing us that we were not in compliance with certain continued listing requirements of The Nasdaq Stock Market LLC ("Nasdaq").
+As previously reported on our Current Report on Form 8-K filed on October 4, 2016, on October 3, 2016 we received notification from Nasdaq that the Company had regained compliance with the applicable requirements for continued listing on the Nasdaq Capital Market and that the Nasdaq Hearings Panel had determined to continue listing our common stock on the Nasdaq Capital Market.
+Although our common stock has been transferred to the Nasdaq Capital Market and we have regained compliance with all applicable requirements for continued listing on the Nasdaq Capital Markets, there can be no assurance that we will maintain compliance with the requirements for listing our common stock on the Nasdaq Capital Markets.
+Delisting from the Nasdaq Capital Market could adversely affect our ability to raise additional financing through the public or private sale of equity securities, would significantly affect the ability of investors to trade our securities and would negatively affect the value and liquidity of our common stock.
 Delisting could also have other negative results, including the potential loss of confidence by employees, the loss of institutional investor interest and fewer business development opportunities.